mc2-project/secure-xgboost/doc/tutorials/outsourced-cluster.rst

    :width: 100%
    :alt: Outsourced Distributed Architecture

-Before computation, one node in the cluster will initialize a tracker to start an RPC server on each node in the cluster.
-The tracker is discussed in the :doc:`Distributed Secure XGBoost tutorial <distributed>`.
+Before computation, one node in the cluster initializes a tracker to start an RPC server on each node in the cluster.
+The :doc:`Distributed Secure XGBoost tutorial <distributed>` provides further information about the tracker.

-Each RPC server will listen for client requests.
-The client will make requests for remote attestation, adding its symmetric key used to encrypt the training data to each enclave, and the end-to-end training process.
+Each RPC server listens for client requests.
+The client makes requests for remote attestation, adding its symmetric key used to encrypt the training data to each enclave, and the end-to-end training process.

-The client will first attest each enclave, then encrypt the data and send it to the cluster.
-The data remains encrypted until an enclave at each machine loads a part of the data, at which point the enclave can decrypt the data using the symmetric key sent by the client over RPC.
-Once the client has given the start signal to each node over RPC, the cluster will then collectively train a model on the training data following the distributed training pattern outlined in the :doc:`Distributed Secure XGBoost tutorial <distributed>`.
-Lastly, an encrypted version of the trained model will be saved, available for the client to fetch.
+The client first attests each enclave, then encrypts the data and sends it to the cluster.
+Each enclave in the cluster loads a subset of the encrypted data and decrypts it using the symmetric key sent by the client over RPC.
+Once the client has given the start signal to each node over RPC, the cluster then collectively trains a model on the training data following the distributed training pattern outlined in the :doc:`Distributed Secure XGBoost tutorial <distributed>`.
+Lastly, an encrypted version of the trained model is saved, available for the client to fetch.

 ********